 Hennings and Grell were instructors at the Chicago Academy of Fine Arts.
 Other instructors included artist Frederick M. Grant, cartoonists’ Carey Orr, Will ‘Billy’ De Beck, Leroy Gossett, and artist Paul Bartlett.
 Catalogue of the Chicago Academy of Fine Arts, Carl N. Werntz Director, effective September 1, 1920.

 American Artists Club, Munich 1912 photo postcard (not postmarked) with members Carl Bohnen, J. Ernest Dean, Walter O.R.
 Korder, John M. Imhof, Richard Fayerweather Babcock, Bennet S. Linder, Herbert E. Martin, Eugene Savage, Walter Ufer, E. Martin Hennings, Victor Higgins and Louis Grell.
 Seated two down to Grell’s right is Savage.
 This very rare signed photo-card usually shows sixteen members.
 It is believed that only eight were signed by many of the prominent members.
 This particular photo of the club is filled with character as the artists exhibit the comical side of their “school days” as seen by Richard Fayerweather Babcock holding a deployed umbrella indoors and Ufer with the beer label pined to his chin as he holds a Cafe Glasl sign around the bar maiden.

 A day at the Beach 1917 with J. Allen St. John, E. Martin Hennings, Carl Hoeckner, Gretchen Fricke, George H. Thomas (or Tomas in German) and others enjoy a day of fun and sun at the shores of Lake Michigan.

-Louis Grell & Fredericka’s wedding day photo, April 2, 1922 with E. Martin and Mabel (Helen) Otte Hennings, Paul Trebilcock and others.
+Louis Grell & Fredericka’s wedding day photo, April 1, 1922 with E. Martin and Mabel (Helen) Otte Hennings, portrait artist Paul Trebilcock and others.
 They were married at Tree Studios by Cook County Superior Court Judge Charles M. Foell who, in 1920, gained national fame presiding over the 100m estate of Capt.
 Marshall Field.